-I always say you should never judge a colour by its name, however, when it comes to Sherwin Williams Passive, the name says it all!
+I always say you should never judge a color by its name, however, when it comes to Sherwin Williams Passive, the name says it all!
 Why?
 Let’s find out!

-What type of paint colour is Sherwin Williams Passive?
+What type of paint color is Sherwin Williams Passive?
 Is it warm or cool?

-Passive is a gray paint colour with STORMY COOL undertones.
-This means it’s not a crisp and icy gray paint colour – nor is it fresh, but rather a more ‘moody’ looking gray.
+Passive is a gray paint color with STORMY COOL undertones.
+This means it’s not a crisp and icy gray paint color – nor is it fresh, but rather a more ‘moody’ looking gray.

 That being said, put Passive in a room with north-facing exposure and it could look QUITE icy, especially if you have quite a bit of natural light.
 On the other hand, with its cool approach, Passive can be a GREAT way to balance out the warm sun rays in a south-facing room or one with western afternoon sunshine.

 Read more: North, East, South, West – Which Paint Color is the Best?

 Passive has an LRV of 60, which puts it in the LIGHT range, however, it’s on the sliiiightly darker end of the light scale.
 With this depth, you may find it holds itself a bit better in a room with TONS of natural light, whereas a lighter or off-white paint color could wash out.
 But, if you have a dark room, be careful as Passive could feel QUITE dull and flat and you’ll need GOOD interior lighting to bring it to life.

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.